 Do CDL licenses expire?
 How long is a CDL license valid?

 A CDL may be valid anywhere for 5 to 8 years, depending on your State of residence.
-To maintain the CDL, you have to have a yearly physical exam to ensure you are healthy enough for the job.
-But then your license is good to go until the day it expires!
+To maintain the CDL, you will likely be required to have a yearly physical exam to ensure you are healthy enough for the job.

 What happens if my CDL license expires while I am on the road?

 If you are on the road working as your license expires, you could face severe consequences.
 The State issues the license but the Department of Transportation (DOT) is the Federal agency that mandates it.
-So if you are pulled over, you could lose your CDL license (and no longer be able to drive trucks).
+If you are pulled over with an expired license, you could lose your CDL license (and no longer be able to drive trucks).
 Read below to learn more about penalties from an expired CDL.

 Can you drive with an expired license?

 It is highly recommended that you do not drive with an expired license.
-You will face fines, fees and penalties on your license and could even have it revoked.
-If you are pulled over with an expired license, you could face a traffic ticket, and a steep fine.
-A court could require you to then provide proof of a driver’s license which means you will have to adhere to a specific court date in order to reduce the fine, which is going to be more trouble than it is worth.
+You could face fines, fees and penalties on your license and may even have it revoked.
+If you are pulled over with an expired license, you could face a traffic ticket and a steep fine.
+A court could require you to provide proof of a driver’s license which means you will have to adhere to a specific court date in order to reduce the fine.
 You could also have points added to your license, see your insurance premiums increase, or incur other penalties.
-So, stay on top of things, and get your licensed renewed on time!
-It’s a simple process and can save you a whole lot of frustration.
+So stay on top of things and get your licensed renewed on time!
+It should be a simple process and can save you a whole lot of frustration.